frankomackonelee/srs-language-app-vue/README.md

 ### Deploy

-Push to main, and [Render.com](https://dashboard.render.com/static/srv-cmjvthud3nmc73cmj4l0) will automatically deploy the application
+Push to main branch in the bitbucket repo, and [Render.com](https://dashboard.render.com/static/srv-cmjvthud3nmc73cmj4l0) will automatically deploy the application